-Jeffrey is an Accredited Practising Dietitian and a PhD candidate within QUT’s School of Exercise and Nutrition Sciences.
-His research project at the Woolworths Centre for Childhood Nutrition Research will be seated within the Responsive Feeding in Tough times (RFiTT) project.
-The title of his project is titled Dads at Mealtimes: Exploring fathers’ food parenting, feeding roles and experiences in tough times.
-This project aims to understand household food insecurity and household chaos, and their relationships with paternal feeding practices, in families with infants and young toddlers.
-It will explore the perspectives of fathers and the factors that influence their feeding practices.
-Findings from this research will inform the development of early child feeding interventions that acknowledge the lived experience of fathers.
+Jeffrey is an Accredited Practising Dietitian and a PhD candidate within QUT School of Exercise and Nutrition Sciences.
+His research project at the Centre for Childhood Nutrition Research is seated within the Responsive Feeding in Tough times (RFiTT) project.
+His project titled Dads at Mealtime aims to explore fathers’ role in child eating, and the ways they feed their young children in the context of disadvantage.
+It will identify the enablers and barriers to fathers’ feeding practices.
+Tailored resources and strategies will be co-created to support fathers in child feeding.
+Findings from this research will inform the development of child nutrition and feeding interventions that acknowledge the lived experience of fathers.

-After attaining his Master’s degree in Dietetics Studies, Jeffrey has over 6 years of international experience as a dietitian practising in NGO, disability centre, aged care homes, and in education, community and corporate settings in Hong Kong and Australia.
-His areas of interest include maternal and children nutrition, early infant feeding, and working with culturally and linguistically diverse/ socioeconomically disadvantaged groups.
+After attaining his Master’s degree in Dietetics Studies, Jeffrey has over 8 years of international experience as a dietitian practising in disability centre, aged care homes, and in education, community and corporate settings in Hong Kong and Australia.
+His research interest includes family and children nutrition, early infant feeding, food insecurity and working with culturally and linguistically diverse/ socioeconomically disadvantaged communities.